HeetVekariya/MCPHackathon/README.md

-# Unstructured API MCP Server
+# Unstructured API MCP Server for Research Paper Data Processing

-An MCP server implementation for interacting with the Unstructured API.
-This server provides tools to list sources and workflows.
+By leveraging the Unstructured API, this server facilitates easy access to a set of powerful tools that extract meaningful information from research papers, which can then be used for fine-tuning a language model (LLM) to reduce the literature review time for researchers.

 ## Setup